RKrahl/pytest-dependency/doc/src/usage.rst

 .. literalinclude:: ../examples/basic.out

 The first test has deliberately been set to fail to illustrate the effect.
-We will get the following resuts:
+We will get the following results:

 `test_a`
   deliberately fails.